unicef/react-easyauth/README.md

 ### `npm start`

-Builds the component outputing it in the `dist` folder.
-It is refreshed everytime you make changes in the code.
+Builds the component in `dist/` folder and keeps it running in watch mode.

 ```bash
 npm start
 ```

-To see the output in the browser run the example app ([/example](https://github.com/unicef/material-ui-currency-textfield/tree/master/example))
+To see the output in a browser run the example app ([/example](https://github.com/unicef/material-ui-currency-textfield/tree/master/example))

 ```bash
  cd example